Bangkok MRT

 Start planning your trip to Bangkok today and stay at a hotel that puts you just a train ride away from all the city has to offer!

-A map of Bangkok MRT stations is provided above, and the best hotels near each station are listed in order of proximity, so just use your Bankok MRT map to orientate yourself and make a booking.
+A map of Bangkok MRT stations is provided above, and the best hotels near each station are listed in order of proximity, so just use your Bangkok MRT map to orientate yourself and check availability and pricing through the Agoda link.

 Montien Hotel Surawong Bangkok located 210 m from Sam Yan Station on the MRT Blue Line.